samyeyo/rtc/README.md

 - Standalone tool : no Makefile, no C compiler needed
 - Compile from command line or using a GUI frontend
-- Build Windows native executable (.exe) from your Lua 5.4.5 scripts
+- Build Windows native executable (.exe) from your Lua 5.4.6 scripts
 - Windows desktop or console applications
 - Static executables (without `lua54.dll` dependency)
 - Dynamic executables (with `lua54.dll` dependency)
-- Embed any files with your executable, even Lua binary modules with in-memory loading
+- Embed any files with your executable, even Lua binary modules with seamless loading using `require()`
 - Access embedded files seamlessly from your Lua scripts
 - Deploy your applications easily without the need to install Lua